Why population growth even before the explosion?

 Intergenerational memory: transfer of information or learnings from one generation to another.

 In the early days of the theory of evolution, there was a proposal by Lamarck that physical characteristics acquired by an individual, could be passed on to their descendants.
-An often quoted example is a giraffe acquiring a longer neck by constant stretching.
+An often-quoted example is a giraffe acquiring a longer neck by constant stretching.
 The problem with the theory, was that that there was no mechanism for physical characteristics to be transferred to offspring.
 New individuals are created from genes, as the genes themselves have not acquired the characteristics.

 The only traits which can be genetically inherited by an individual, are those contained with genes.
 As genes are basically ‘blueprints’ on the design of a species, evolution through genes is limited to which blueprints are ‘fittest’ and thus have the best survival rate.
 Feedback from characteristics acquired later and not part of the design blueprint, could only affect subsequent generations if there a some mechanism for intergenerational transfer beyond the genetic blueprints.

-It turns out, humans societies, have developed successful intergeneration transfer which allows a form of Lamarckian inheritance, and thus evolution of the society, without genetic evolution of the individuals.
+It turns out, human societies, have developed successful intergeneration transfer which allows a form of Lamarckian inheritance, and thus evolution of the society, without genetic evolution of the individuals.
 No other species has achieved this Lamarckian inheritance, or evolution with genetic evolution, because no other species has managed a mechanism of intergenerational memory, where the next generation can learn study what was leant by previous generations.
 This is what makes humans different.

 Individuals, tools and societies with tools: only humans show Lamarckism inheritance of tools.